Practical advantage of non-Hermitian enhanced quantum sensing: Information-theoretic analysis

 \section{Information-theoretic analysis}

-In this section, we rigorously quantify the metrological advantage of non-Hermitian protocols using the framework of parameter estimation theory.
-Our analysis centers on two fundamental figures of merit: the quantum Fisher information (QFI), $\mathcal{F}_\lambda$, and the classical Fisher information (FI) $F_\lambda$.
+In this section, we quantify the metrological advantage of non-Hermitian protocols within the information-theoretic framework of parameter estimation theory.
+Our analysis focuses on two fundamental figures of merit: the classical Fisher information (FI) $F_\lambda$ and the quantum Fisher information (QFI), $\mathcal{F}_\lambda$ ~\cite{PhysRevLett.72.3439}.
 These quantities establish the ultimate precision limits for estimating an unknown parameter $\lambda$ via the Cramér–Rao bound:

-where $N$ denotes the number of independent measurements.
+where $N$ denotes the number of independent measurement repetitions.
 Therefore, a larger QFI or FI signifies a better achievable estimation uncertainty.